delaneyfogarty/list-supabase-scratch/README.md

   B. Div for detail page info
 3.)
 Events -
   1.)
 On load list page:
-    A. send request for all ice cream
+    A. send request for all placements
   B. wait for response
   C. once response shows up render and append
   2.)
 On load detail page:
-    A. send request for particular ice cream
+    A. send request for particular placement
   B. wait for response
   C. once response shows up render and append
 4.)
 Create fetch-utils.js & copy and paste code from supabase.
 5.)
 Copy & paste CDN into html.
 6.)
 Write async functions in fetch-utils.js to fetch data for list and for detail.
 7.)
-Import fetch function into app.js.
+Import fetchALL function into app.js.
-8.) window.addEventListener('load') event, I fetch all ice creams, then loop, render, append.
+8.) window.addEventListener('load') event, I fetch all placements, then loop, render, append.
 9.)
 Make new folder with a new html and new js for my detail page
   - in the detail page js file:
    A. Hard-code specific id at first